SiyuLyu2451/GEOL0069_Final_Project_XAI_Sea_Ice_Roughness/README.md

 ![Observed vs predicted all features](figures/observed_vs_predicted_all_features.png)

+*Figure 2: Observed and predicted roughness values using the full 21-feature Random Forest model.*

 ### Random Forest feature importance

 The Random Forest model was also used to calculate an initial feature importance ranking.
 This gives a model-based estimate of which input features are most useful for prediction.

 ![Random Forest feature importance](figures/baseline_random_forest_feature_importance.png)

+*Figure 3: Feature importance ranking from the baseline Random Forest model.*

 ### Polynomial regression feature importance